Black Experience Project in the GTA

 Introduction to the Black Experience Project

-The project is founded on evidence demonstrating that survey research can serve as a powerful vehicle to give voice to individuals and groups who are not normally heard from.
+The project was founded on evidence demonstrating that survey research can serve as a powerful vehicle to give voice to individuals and groups who are not normally heard from.
 Such research offers a unique opportunity to articulate positive narratives and hopeful scenarios for the future that might not otherwise be properly heard.
 These stories will encourage personal initiative, stronger policies, and investment of public, private, and philanthropic resources.

-Project results are expected to provide a focal point for the Black community to better harness its assets and expand its successes broadly throughout the entire community.
+Project results are intended to provide a focal point for the Black community to better harness its assets and expand its successes broadly throughout the entire community.
 It will help the community build on strategies to move forward, and it will also help the broader community (e.g., community leaders, decision-makers, public) understand and appreciate the vibrancy of the Black community within their vicinity.

-The project includes three phases:
+The project included three phases:

 • Phase 1: Community engagement: to proactively engage the Black community to ensure the research focuses on issues of greatest relevance, and contributes to capacity building.
 This phase has been completed and final report is now available for download here.

 • Phase 2: Research design and execution to conduct an in-depth survey with a representative sample of individuals within the GTA Black community; and